hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 For an idea of how many modules Ansible includes, take a look at the list of all modules.

+These programs are written to be resource models of the desired state of the system.

 Your library of modules can reside on any machine, and there are no servers, daemons, or databases required.